suvarshibhadra/OculusOpenXRTemplateProject/README.md

 		2. Click File > New Project.
 Name the project to be your project name.
 Save it in some arbitrary location.
 		3. Select No Activity Template
 		4. For Language: Java.
 Min SDK put in 24 and hit Finish
-		5. Copy all the files of newly created project into top-level of your cloned project - overriding files as necessary.
+		5. Copy all the files at the root of the newly created project into the root of your cloned project - overriding files as necessary.
 		6. In Android Studio, in the project explorer pane, right click on the app-module and select 'Add C++ to Module'
 		7. Select "Link an existing CMakeLists.txt" and find the root CMakeLists.txt om the project7.
 In app/build.gradle verify this adds the following:

 	    ```
 		    externalNativeBuild {
 			    cmake {